Isendoum/template-platform/README.md

  #or
  - yarn prepare
 ```
+(.husky folder already exists in project)

-First, run the development server:
+3. To run the development server:

 ```bash
 npm run dev